LOOSE-LIPS/loose-lips-2.0/src/routes/blog/ssslip-ground-control-ssva001/index.md

   - imported/ssslip-ground-control-ssva001/image1101.jpeg
 description: >-
   SSSLIP delivers here a shiny 2-Step number with classic RnB vocals!
-From Flavours For The Dance&nbsp;Vol.1&nbsp;V/A compilation on&nbsp;Slippery Sounds.
-Out now on digital &#8211; Pre-order: https://slipperysounds.bandcamp.com/album/slippery-sounds-presents-flavours-for-the-dance-vol-1 https://soundcloud.com/sssliphttps://soundcloud.com/slipperysounds To celebrate a year of Slippery Sounds, friends of the label contributed tracks
+From Flavours For The Dance;Vol.1;V/A compilation on;Slippery Sounds.
+Out now on digital ; Pre-order: https://slipperysounds.bandcamp.com/album/slippery-sounds-presents-flavours-for-the-dance-vol-1 https://soundcloud.com/sssliphttps://soundcloud.com/slipperysounds To celebrate a year of Slippery Sounds, friends of the label contributed tracks